apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication-Storage-JDBC.md

 two SQL queries; one that determines eligibility and one that is able to retrieve the list of accounts that can be impersonated for a given admin user.

-{% include casproperties.html modules="cas-server-support-surrogate-authentication-jdbc" %}
+{% include casproperties.html properties="cas.authn.surrogate.jdbc" %}